Sparshj8287/Bhasha-Model-Comparison/README.md

 ### `english_text_scraper.py`

-This script scrapes English text from the source for evaluation.
+This script scrapes English text from the [PoshanTracker](https://www.poshantracker.in/) for evaluation.
+The scraped text will be save in text_files directory.

 ### `indic_text_scraper.py`

-This script scrapes Indic text in 11 different languages from the source for evaluation.
+This script scrapes Indic text in 11 different languages from the [PoshanTracker](https://www.poshantracker.in/) for evaluation.
+The scraped text will be save in text_files directory.

 ### `indic_trans_inference.py`